-Are We Alone? was a set of curated events & happenings in collaboration with the Arthur C. Clark Center for Human Imagination.
+Are We Alone? was a set of curated events & happenings I curated and programmed in collaboration with the Arthur C. Clark Center for Human Imagination.
 This project was made possible with a grant from UC INSTITUTE FOR RESEARCH IN THE ARTS (UCIRA).

 What does it mean to be "alone"?
 Who are the "we"?
 If we ask this as humans, how do we define what it means to be human?
 Are we an exceptional species for asking this question, and what are the ethical consequences of that framework?
 And how has this question been posed over time?
 Looking critically at issues of race, gender, sexuality, technology, ecology and environments, students will attempt to answer these questions through media projects, and faculty and graduate students alike will also engage with these questions through a number of performances, screenings, discussions, and presentations throughout the quarter.